Itinerary - A Kimberley Adventure for Writers

 After breakfast, we venture out to a gallery of aboriginal rock art and spend time writing along a shaded creek that is a haven for a large variety of birds before moving on to the historic prison boab tree.

 “Ode” comes from the Greek aeidein, meaning to sing or chant, and belongs to the long and varied tradition of lyric poetry.
 On our last day together at Diggers Rest we will be reflecting on the gifts that the country has offered us.
 We will be writing odes to the birds, animals, plants and people that have populated our Kimberley experience.

 After lunch we’ll spend our final writing session around the homestead - Writing into the future.
 In this session we will workshop a piece of writing each, and look at ways to shape and edit the piece for possible publication.
 We’ll learn some of the skills and techniques that will enable us to sustain creative writing practice in our everyday lives.

 You’ll have the afternoon free to squeeze in another horse ride, fish, write or snooze on the verandahs.
 As the sun sets on our final day together we will gather around the campfire for readings of the writing we have been doing throughout the week.
 We’ll celebrate (with complimentary champagne and canapés) the beautiful Kimberley that has inspired our writing, as well as our own courage and creativity.

 A leisurely morning then after photos and goodbyes, we head off with a picnic lunch.
-We stop in at Marlgu Bird Sanctuary and Bird Hide on our way to dropping you at Kununurra airport for your PM flight, or to your hotel.
+We stop in at Marlgu Bird Sanctuary and Bird Hide on our way to dropping you at Kununurra airport for your afternoon flight, or to your hotel.